Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 Safety Warning

-⚠️ Electrical Safety: Before performing any repairs on your Frigidaire EFIC189, unplug the unit from the electrical outlet.
-Do not attempt to repair internal electrical components or the compressor yourself.
-The EFIC189 contains a sealed refrigeration system and high-voltage components that can cause serious injury or death if mishandled.
-If you suspect compressor failure or refrigerant leaks, discontinue use immediately and contact a professional appliance technician.
+⚠️ Electrical Safety: Before diving into any repairs on your Frigidaire EFIC189, make sure to unplug it from the electrical outlet.
+Handling internal electrical components or the compressor on your own can be dangerous.
+The EFIC189 has a sealed refrigeration system and high-voltage components that can lead to serious injury or even death if mishandled.
+If you suspect a compressor failure or refrigerant leaks, stop using the unit immediately and reach out to a professional appliance technician.

 Step 1: Perform Quick Diagnostic Checks